How Long is an Average Hockey Game? Beyond the 60 Minutes of Game Play (NHL, College & Recreation)

 Time (PM) | Typical Hockey Game Process |

 Of note, the actual game starts 15 minutes after the stated time.
-In this case of a 7 PM game, puck drop will be somewhere around 7:15.
-In the NHL, they try to have puck drop approximately 7 minutes after the game start time.
+In this case of a 7:05 PM game, puck drop will be somewhere around 7:20 PM.
+So if you’re planning your evening, be aware that the scheduled start time is not the same as when the game action begins.

 Why arrive well before the puck drop?
 To get your seat and be inside the arena on time.
 You’ll also need time to get through the queues and grab snacks.